lighttransport/gltf-insight/README.md

 ### Build options

 * `GLTF_INSIGHT_USE_NATIVEFILEDIALOG` : Use NativeFileDialog https://github.com/mlabbe/nativefiledialog instead of ImGuiFileDialog for file browser.
 Requires GTK3(and pkg-config) on Linux.
+* `GLTF_INSIGHT_USE_JSONRPC` : Enable JSON-RPC over HTTP feature.

+### Update scene content using JSON-RPC over HTTP

+See `doc/jsonrpc.md` and `tools/jsonrpc/` for details.

+Currently we support updating scene content(e.g. morph weights).
+Sending scene content information to other tool using JSON-RPC over HTTP is a TODO.
+Using other transport channel(e.g. websocket) is also a TODO.

 ## TODO